joeeliang/mdtohtml/content/Chemistry/Metallic Structures.md

 When metallic atoms bond, their valence electrons become delocalized.
 The many electrons form a "sea" of electrons.
 The attraction between the metal cations and electrons make the **metallic bond**.
+The strength can be indicated by the qualitative description [[metallic character]].
+A lower ionization energy is a higher metallic character since there is delocalized $e^-$to form the sea of electrons.
 ## Properties
 - Electrical conductivity
 	- Mobile delocalized electrons.